Harika-SVL/Terraform/notes.md

     * Argument refers to inputs in terraform
     * Attributes refers to outputs in terraform

-### Infrastructure as a Code (IaC)
+### INFRASTRUCTUE AS A CODE (IaC)

-* This allows us to declare the infrastructure i.e. we would represent our needs in some format and the tool does the rest of creation/deletion/updating the resources.
+* This allows us to declare the infrastructure i.e. we would represent our needs in some format and the tool does the rest of creation/deletion/updating the resources
-* We deal with declarative language and desired state.
+* We deal with declarative language and desired state

 ### Infra Provisioning

-* This is about a tool which lets you express your infrastructure as a code and manages multiple environments and reusability
+* This is about a tool which let's you express your infrastructure as a code and manages multiple environments and reusability

-### Terraform
+### TERRAFORM

-* This is infra provisioning tool and supports infrastructure as code, terraform uses Hashicorp configuration language HCL
+* This is infra provisioning tool and supports infrastructure as code
+* Terraform uses Hashicorp Configuration Language (HCL)

-### Ways of Working with Terraform (First version)
+### WAYS OF WORKING with Terraform (First version)

 * Create the infrastructure manually atleast once as this helps
-    * in figuring out inputs to be passed.
+    * in figuring out inputs to be passed
     * order of creation
     * every resource to be part of architecture
 * Figure out the right provider and resources

-### Syntaxes in Terraform
+### SYNTAXES in Terraform

-* Provider: For official docs
+1. PROVIDER : For official doc's

     [Refer here : https://developer.hashicorp.com/terraform/language/providers/configuration]
     * Syntax